 You always like the best.
 If you can have the best, you will not go for lesser things.
 Sometimes you go for lesser things, but that does not mean you do not want the best.
 If the mind cannot get the best, it is compelled to be satisfied with the lesser things, but it will still be hankering inside for that best.
 But if you get the best, then, of course, there is no need to go for something else.

 Now, there are two kinds of beautiful things in this world.
 There is one sort of beautiful thing, by seeing which or possessing which or enjoying which your senses get stimulated and stirred into intense activity, desire and passion for that object.
 This is called sensuous beauty.
 Any beauty that will stir your senses is sensuous beauty.
 The senses will start craving for it again and again, again and again: I want to see it, I want to see it, I want to see it.
 You will not be satisfied by seeing it once.
 You want to hear it and to touch it.
 All sorts of desires of the senses in various shapes and forms will manifest themselves when sensuous beauty is presented before the mind.

 Generally or ordinarily speaking, all the beautiful things in the world are only sensuous beauties.
-They stir one of the sense organs.
+They stir one of the sense organs or the other.
 If something can stir all the senses at one stroke, then it will be impossible for you to live in this world without that, and you will go crazy.
 But those are very few.
 Most of the things stir one or two sense organs, but they will not stir them all.